SFOE/SSMDS/Specification.md

 ## Introduction
-The SSMDS is a generic data exchange standard for all kinds of shared mobility assets such as bikes, cars or scooters and aims to describe static and real-time data (such as availability or position).
+The SSMDS is a generic data exchange standard for all kinds of shared mobility assets such as bikes, cars or scooters as well as sharing-systems and aims to describe static and real-time data (such as availability or position).

 SSMDS is inspired by the following sources: